expo/expo-github-action/CONTRIBUTING.md

 ## 🚀 Releasing a new version

 To release a new version for GitHub Actions, we have to create a new release in GitHub.
 You can run the `Release` workflow to generate a new version, changelog, and GitHub release.

-After the exact version tag is created, update the `v{major}` tag to the latest major version.
-Make sure you are on the default branch at the commit of versioning.
+That workflow also bumps up the major version tag, like `v7`.
+In cases of failure, you could run this manually.

 ```bash
 $ git checkout main